-Now, let’s compare that to the results on another 2012 study, published by the American Academy of Pediatrics (click here to read that study).
-This study concludes that behavioral sleep training (including crying it out) have no higher risks for behavioral, emotional, or psychological issues for the children as they reach their sixth birthday.
+Now, let’s compare that to the results of another 2012 study, published by the American Academy of Pediatrics (click here to read that study).
+This study concludes that behavioral sleep training (including crying it out) has no higher risks for behavioral, emotional, or psychological issues for the children as they reach their sixth birthday.

 In other words, we need more research and studies done on crying it out.

 Will Letting My Baby Cry it Out Cause Emotional Distress?
 Crying releases the stress hormone, cortisol.
-However, studies show conflicting evidences that crying it out causes any lasting emotional or psychological impacts.
+However, studies show conflicting evidence that crying it out causes any lasting emotional or psychological impacts.

 Anecdotal evidence leans towards crying it out being effective, but opinions are certainly charged.